Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

 ### Description

+Welcome to the iCheckGateway JSON API. iCheckGateway.com makes it easy to integrate any online application or back office solution for ACH check payment processing and credit card processing.
+Using iCheckGateway.com’s APIs, developer tools, and plugins, you can create a payment platform that is customized to the needs of your business.
+The integration of these APIs will allow the customers to pay by echeck, ACH transfer, or credit/debit card.
 ICG Verify API endpoints include all the information to use the ICG Verify Service and perform ACH Verification

 #### Base URL